 There is a reason that Florida is America’s favorite place to winter.
 When the temperatures cool down, Key West opens itself like a flower, welcoming in its seasonal visitors from migrating eagles to migrating snow birds.
 The southernmost key comes alive with natural wonder, as well as culture, from culinary fests to art shows.

 Fish Your Heart Out

 Any Florida fisherman will tell you that the cooler season is actually the best time of year to fish, thanks to the diversity in the water.
 When cool winds blow from the north and the sun hides behind clouds you’ll likely catch the usual winter fish like sailfish and black fin tuna.
 When the sun comes out and the wind pulls some warmer currents from the south, you might be lucky to find some summer favorites too, like tarpon and bonefish.
-Wild Bill Sport Fishing offers custom charters based on your fishing desires and departs from Key West Bight Marina.
+Soul Shine Charters offers custom private fishing charters in increments of four, six, and eight-hour tours and departs out of the Garrison Bight Marina.

 Festivals & Events

 39th Annual RWO Offshore World Championship Powerboat Races, 11/3–10

 The world’s biggest and fastest offshore racing series brings powerboats to race at more than 100 miles per hour across Key West Harbor.

 During this unorthodox seasonal celebration benefiting Wesley House Toy Drive, riders deck their bikes out in colored lights and dress up in costume before taking to the streets en masse.

 Key West Food & Wine Festival, 1/26–2/2